Hierarchical matrix arithmetic with accumulated updates: Basic arithmetic operations

 The algorithm ``rkmerge'' can be handled in the same way to show that not more than

-operations are required to merge low-rank submatrices of $G|_{\hat t\times\hat s}$, where the constant is given by $\Cmg := \max\{ 2 \Csn^2 + \Csv \Csn^2, 2 \Cqr \Csn^2 + \Csn^2 \}$.
+operations are required to merge low-rank submatrices of $G|_{\hat t\times\hat s}$, where the constant is given by $\Cmg := \max\{ 2 \Csn \Cqr + \Csn^2 \Csv, \Csn^3 \Csv + 2 \Cqr \}$.

 The algorithm ``rkupdate'' applies ``rkadd'' in admissible leaves and directly multiplies $A$ and $B^*$ in inadmissible leaves.
-In the latter case, the row cluster $t\in\ctI$ or the column cluster $s\in\ctJ$ have to be leaves of the cluster tree due to (\ref{eq:blocktree_admissible}) and we can bound the number of operations by
+In the latter case, the row cluster $t\in\ctI$ or the column cluster $s\in\ctJ$ has to be a leaf of the cluster tree due to (\ref{eq:blocktree_admissible}) and we can bound the number of operations by

 As in the case of ``addeval'', a straightforward induction yields that the total number of operations is bounded by